Venezuela

 waters; dispute with Colombia over maritime boundary and

-Venezuelan-administered Los Monjes islands near the Gulf
+Venezuelan-administered Los Monjes Islands near the Gulf

 of Venezuela; Colombian-organized illegal narcotics and